brandonrbreeze/cse15l-lab-reports/lab-report-2-week-3.md

         }
     }

-* I made a class that implements the string checker interface. checkString returns true if a string is not empty
+* I made a class that implements the string checker interface called StringCheck.
+The method CheckString returns true if a string is not empty

 **String Checker Implementation**